-All right people, it’s 2016 and no one should have to prove the value of adding search engine optimization (SEO) and local SEO to your digital marketing efforts.
+All right people, no one should have to prove the value of adding search engine optimization (SEO) and local SEO to your digital marketing efforts.
 But for those who need a few numbers to be convinced or those new to the space, here are some local SEO stats, which are heavily driven by consumer mobile habits these days:

 - 50 percent of consumers who search from a mobile device, visit a store within one day of the search and more than 50 percent of local searches, conducted from a mobile device, lead to sales

 - Local searches via search engines happen at a rate of 88 percent on smartphones and 84 percent on computers and tablets